-Glue Resist Watercolour Rainbow
+Glue Resist Watercolor Rainbow

-Published: April 13, 2020 · Updated: December 28, 2023 by Sacha
+Published: April 13, 2020 · Updated: December 28, 2023 by Sacha — This post may contain affiliate links.
+Read our full disclosure.

 This glue resist rainbow is the perfect craft to hang in your window this season!